ShawnChan-2200808/rushA/README.md

  _| |_.' /_| |__/ |_| |__/ |_| |_    \ ' /    _| |__/ |_| |  \ \_ _/ /   \ \_ _| |__) || |__/ |_| |__/ || \____) |
 |______.'|________|________|_____|    \_/    |________|____| |___|____| |____|_______/________|________| \______.'

 --------------------------------------------------------------------------------------------------------------------

 Ever gotten so much work that studying feels like stu-dying?

-The Deliverables is a 2D top down survival game where you are a student trying to graduate in a tough university
+The Deliverables is a 2D top down survival game where you are a student trying to graduate in a tough university!

 Challenge graded quizzes, labs and assignments while trying to keep up a good GPA.
 Oh and dont forget about the Finals!